We believe the future of learning should look more like the future of creative work than the future of school.

 Beginning in late 2016, we joined the 7th and 8th grade team at the Healey School, developing interdisciplinary, project-based programs we hope will serve as a springboard for continued work at the Healey and our own enrollment outreach.

-We hope to bring our final plan before the Somerville School Committee in fall 2017—after we wrap up our negotiations with the Somerville Teachers Association—and open the following year as our campus is renovated.
+We hope to bring our final plan before the Somerville School Committee in fall 2018—after we wrap up our negotiations with the Somerville Teachers Association—and open in Fall 2019 as our campus renovation is completed.
 (We’ll be located at the older Powder House Community School building, which is being renovated over the next year into a fascinating, community campus with PHS at its center.)

 "Transforming High School Through Self-Directed Learning", by Kerry McDonald23 August 2017